Dmum303/Bank-tech-test/README.md

 <!-- This is an app in which a user is able to create a transaction to desposit or withdraw funds from
 their bank account.
 It will then produce a statement reflecting the account's activity.
-There is a class for the transaction: transaction.js and the bank account which will produce the statement: bank.js.
-Each class has it's own test suit and there is a intergration test to check real world applicability. -->
+There is a class for the transaction: transaction.js and the bank account, which takes instances of the transaction class, and then will produce the statement: bank.js.
+Each class has it's own test suit and there is a intergration test to check joint functionality. -->